dhansel/IECDevice/README.md

 Since [DolphinDos](https://rr.pokefinder.org/wiki/Dolphin_DOS) support requires a number of additional pins for the parallel connection and DolphinDos is not a very widely used fast loader, it not enabled by default.
 To enable DolphinDos support, un-comment the ```#define IEC_FP_DOLPHIN``` line at the top of file ```IECConfig.h```.
+After doing so, any  device derived from ```IECFileDevice``` will automatically support the DolphinDos fast-load protocol.

 DolphinDos needs a replacement kernal in the C64 for its fast transmission routines.
 The DolphinDos V2 C64 kernal can be downloaded [here](https://e4aws.silverdr.com/projects/dolphindos2/).